kitsonk/rst2mdown/README.md

 # rst2mdown #

-This is a utility for converting from reStructuredText markup to markdown markup.
+This is a utility for converting from reStructuredText mark-up to markdown mark-up.

 ## Installation ##